Fall 2014 - UG Degree Admits*

 - Questions?
 See our FAQs, below.
 If you still have a question, please contact us.

-- Middle of July 2013 – Register for classes.
+- Late-July to Mid-August 2014 – Register for classes.
 Watch your email for details.

 Q: How do I choose my first-semester classes?